Identifying when Precession can be Measured in Gravitational Waveforms: Predicting the Precession SNR Posterior

+We therefore see that the precession likelihood peaks at $\hat{\rho}_{p}$.
+We may then calculate the posterior distribution for $\rho_p$ using Bayes' Theorem,

-where $p(\tilde{\rho}_{p})$ is the prior on the precession SNR \textit{conditioned} upon the spin-aligned parameter estimation results.
+where $p(\rho_{p})$ is the prior for the precession SNR.

+Previously, in Ref.~\cite{Fairhurst:2019_2harm}, we obtained a distribution for $p(\rho_{p} | d) $ by maximising the likelihood over $\mathcal{A}_{1}$.
+This is equivalent to assuming uniform priors for the real and imaginary components of $\mathcal{A}_{1}$, and leads to a prior $p(\rho_{p}) \propto \rho_p$.
+It follows from Eq.~\ref{eq:p_rho_p} that this results in a $\chi^2$ distribution with 2 degrees of freedom.
+Here, we instead use a prior for $\rho_p$ which is informed by the information obtained from a non-precessing analysis, we refer to this as the \emph{informed} prior.
+This \emph{informed} prior better represents our prior knowledge about $\rho_p$ before explicitly accounting for precession in our analysis.

-Given parameter estimates from an aligned-spin waveform, we are able to calculate all of the quantities in Eq.~(\ref{eq:p_rho_p}).
-The majority of the parameters describing the precessing waveform are already given in the aligned-spin results.
+The majority of parameters required to calculate the \emph{informed} prior are already given in the non-precessing results.
 The two exceptions are the amplitude of the precessing spin $\chi_{p}$ and the initial precession phase $\phi_{JL}$.
-As discussed in Section \ref{ssec:q_chi}, we can obtain a prior for $\chi_{p}$ \textit{conditioned} upon the other parameters, specifically the mass ratio and aligned spin $\chi_{\mathrm{eff}}$, and this can be used to generate the conditioned prior on $\rho_p$.
-The initial precession phase is unconstrained by the non-precessing parameter recovery, so it is taken to be uniformly distributed --- equivalently $\phi_{p}$ is taken to be uniformly distributed, and can be analytically marginalized in Equation (\ref{eq:p_rho_p}).
-For each sample in the spin-aligned parameter estimation results, we draw a value of $\chi_p$ from the conditioned prior, and calculate $\tilde{\rho}_{p}$.
-Using these values, we can calculate the expected distribution for $p(\rho_{p})$.
+As discussed in Section \ref{ssec:q_chi}, we can obtain a prior for $\chi_{p}$ \textit{conditioned} upon the other parameters, specifically the mass ratio and aligned spin $\chi_{\mathrm{eff}}$, and this can be used to generate the informed prior on $\rho_p$.
+The initial precession phase is unconstrained by the non-precessing parameter recovery, this then allows us to assume it to be uniformly distributed.
+By calculating the \emph{predicted} posterior distribution for $\rho_{p}$ based upon a set of non-precessing samples, we may examine the effect of other measured parameters on the final $\rho_p$ distribution.
+For example, if the aligned-spin run favours a binary that is close to equal mass and an orientation consistent with a face-on system, then our prior belief will be that the precessing SNR will be low --- it is only with unequal masses and systems misaligned with the line of sight that there are significant precession effects in the observed waveform.
+A prior belief of $\rho_{p}$ peaking at low values will cause the predicted $\rho_{p}$ to peak at values lower than the simulated one and consequently so too will the inferred posterior distribution for $\rho_{p}$ inferred from a full 15-dimensional parameter estimation analysis.